-Metric at the Shepherds Bush
+Metric at Shepherds Bush Empire

 Apparently it was Canada Day on Sunday.
-So what better way to belatedly celebrate than to head on down to Shepherds Bush to watch Canadian songsters, Metric.
+So what better way to belatedly celebrate than to head on down to Shepherds Bush to watch Canadian songsters Metric.

 I’ve been a big fan of Metric for a few years now, and since, select numbers from their 2009 album Fantasies caused them to be lodged in my skull for weeks on end.
 To channel all of the Metric loving, I used them as my go-to running music, and everything was fine.
 Fantasies is a great running album; good tempo, strong beats, plenty of synth and lyrics interesting enough to mull over.